Salesforce vs. HubSpot: What Do Real Users Think?

 When it comes to pricing, Salesforce and HubSpot land around the same level.

-On the monthly Pro plan with 5 users, both CRMs usually start at around $500 per month including email integration.
-This is already on the very high end of the CRM pricing spectrum and it only gets more expensive from there, which you’ll probably only discover when you’re already locked into the software.
+On the Pro plan with 5 users, HubSpot starts at $500 per month, while Salesforce Pro Suite comes to a $500/month equivalent for 5 users when billed annually.
+This is already on the very high end of the CRM pricing spectrum and it only gets more expensive from there, which youâll probably only discover when youâre already locked into the software.

-As a comparison, an alternative CRM like Salesflare will only set you back $275 per month (that’s about 45% less expensive) and comes without hidden upgrades.
+As a comparison, an alternative CRM like Salesflare will set you back $320 per month on the monthly Pro plan for 5 users.
+Thatâs about 36% less expensive and comes without hidden upgrades.

-Final verdict: HubSpot vs. Salesforce – which CRM is best for small businesses?
+Final verdict: HubSpot vs. Salesforce â which CRM is best for small businesses?

-While you’ll probably need to go with Salesforce if you’re a large enterprise, HubSpot is the better choice for small and medium-sized businesses, including startups.
+While youâll probably need to go with Salesforce if youâre a large enterprise, HubSpot is the better choice for small and medium-sized businesses, including startups.

 As outlined above, based on real user reviews, HubSpot scores higher than Salesforce on practically every one of the 7 criteria, except (maybe) pricing.
 It is the clear winner of the two.